UCalgary Research Excellence Chairs

 • All chairs will receive a $5,000 annual supplement in the form of a research prize.
 Chairs may opt to shift $5,000 of research allowance to the prize, increasing it to $10,000 annually.

-• Chairs will have 75% of their workload allocated to research-related activities.
-In many cases, nominees brought forward by faculties will already have such time allocation.
-In exceptional cases where workload adjustment involves a change to teaching, host faculties may request support to offset the cost of sessional teaching replacement.
+• Chairs will have a substantial portion of their workload allocated to research-related activities.
+In most cases, nominees brought forward by Faculties will already have such time allocation.
+In exceptional cases where reduced teaching is needed for workload adjustment, host Faculties may request support to offset the cost of sessional teaching replacement.

 Nomination and evaluation